ghandmann/gps-track/README.md

 A simple Perl Module to parse common GPS-Tracks as created by many Sportstrackers with heavy help of GPSBabel.

 Early Alpha!
 Use at your own risk!

+This change is only here, to trigger a pull request. :)